-There are a variety of methods to grow dwarf fruit trees in your mini fruit garden – including using genetic dwarfs and mini-dwarf rootstocks; pruning trees as single cordons, fans, and espaliers; using multi-plantings; and growing trees in containers.
+You can use a variety of methods to grow dwarf fruit trees in your miniature fruit garden – including using genetic dwarfs and mini-dwarf rootstocks; pruning trees as single cordons, fans, and espaliers; and using multi-plantings.

 There are only a few rootstocks that will dwarf a fruit tree to 6 feet high or less without a lot of pruning.
-The M27 for apples is one of them.
+One of them is the M27 for apples.
 This rootstock is also suitable for container growing.
 The M27 has a very weak root system – which is why it keeps apple trees so small.
 You need to keep this tree attached to a supporting post or trellis for its entire life, but you can start harvesting a good amount of fruit by its third year.
 It also needs regular fertilizing and watering, and it is very susceptible to fire blight.

-Don’t let the tree set any fruit until the tree has grown to the size and shape that you want.
-This rootstock can’t grow its main primary branches and produce apples at the same time.
+Don’t let a fruit tree with this type of rootstock set any fruit until the tree has grown to the size and shape that you want.
+This rootstock can’t provide enough energy for a tree to grow its main primary branches and produce apples at the same time.
 It broke my heart, but I used scissors to cut off every blossom on my mini-dwarf apple trees for the first two years.
-Every type of rootstock and fruit variety has its own unique set of advantages and disadvantages.

 Pruning Fruit Trees as Espaliers and Fans